-The Organization/Finances/Financial Summary Components/Fields tab is where you configure the fields available for use in financial summaries of any projects in your organization whose category includes the Financial Summary section.
+The Organization/Finances/Financial Summary Components/Fields tab is where you configure the fields available for use in the financial summary of any project in your organization (provided the project category includes the financial Summary section).
 This common pool of summary fields ensures that rolled-up data and reporting across your organization's projects will use the same financial summary fields (apples-to-apples rollups/reporting).

 Creating a Summary Field

-- Navigate to the Fields tab and click the New button.
-The New Field dialog appears - make sure the General tab is displayed.
+- Navigate to the Organization/Finances/Financial Summary Components/Fields tab and make sure the Fields tab is displayed.

 - Fill out the properties as described in the table below and click Save.
-These properties provide the defaults settings for the field.
-After you place the field on the summary structure you can edit any properties except (Title and Show on Reports) if you need to adjust them for the current project.
+These properties provide the default values for the field when it is placed on a summary.
+After you place the field on the summary structure, the end user (with the appropriate permissions) can edit several properties (excluding Title and Show on Reports) if they need to be adjusted for the current project.

 |Show on Reports||